Top 12 Interesting Baby Pandas Facts (Q&As) with Photos

 Below are 10 interesting facts about baby pandas, some of which you definitely won't have heard before.

-1. What is a newborn panda's size?
+1. What is a Newborn Panda's Size?

-The lightest one on record was only 36 grams (0.1 pounds) and the heaviest one was 210 grams (0.5 pounds).
+The lightest one on record was only 36 grams (0.1 pounds), and the heaviest one was 210 grams (0.5 pounds).
+So a newborn panda looks more like a tiny pink mouse than an actual bear.

-3. What color is a newborn panda?
+3. What Color is a Newborn Panda?

 Newborn giant pandas are pink and furless.
 The iconic black and white coloring comes later, after about 3 weeks.

-4. How long is a panda pregnant for?
+4. How Long is a Panda Pregnant for?

 Baby pandaA baby panda at 3 months